neondatabase/website/content/docs/functions/math-round.md

 updatedOn: '2024-03-04T11:00:00.000Z'
 ---

-The `round()` function in PostgreSQL is used to round numeric values to a specified number of decimal places or to the nearest integer.
+The Postgres `round()` function rounds numeric values to a specified number of decimal places or the nearest integer.

 It can help maintain consistency in numerical data, simplify complex decimal numbers, and adjust the precision of calculations to meet specific requirements.
-It's particularly useful in financial calculations, data analysis, and when presenting numerical data in a more readable format.
+It's particularly useful in financial calculations, data analysis, and for presenting numerical data in a more readable format.

 <CTA />